MicrosoftDocs/sdk-api/sdk-api-src/content/prnasnot/nf-prnasnot-iprintasyncnotifychannel-sendnotification.md

 The return values are COM error codes.
 Because this function might complete the operation successfully yet return an HRESULT other than S_OK you should use the SUCCEEDED or FAILED macro to determine the success of the call.
 To get the specific HRESULT that was returned by the function, use the HRESULT_CODE macro.
 The following code example shows how these macros can be used.

-See <a href="https://msdn.microsoft.com/2fb6698c-5d59-4ba0-a8ff-1313fade438c">PrintAsyncNotifyError</a> for other possible return values.
+See <a href="https://msdn.microsoft.com/en-us/library/Dd162835(v=VS.85).aspx">PrintAsyncNotifyError</a> for other possible return values.

-For more information about COM error codes, see <a href="_com_error_handling">Error Handling</a>.
+For more information about COM error codes, see <a href="https://msdn.microsoft.com/en-us/library/Aa376932(v=VS.85).aspx">Error Handling</a>.

 <div class="code"><span codelanguage="ManagedCPlusPlus"><table>
 <tr>